 The Missouri Department of Conservation has installed hiking trails throughout the Kennedy Forest.
 The trails are destinations for bird watchers, as more than 100 species of migratory warblers have been spotted in Forest Park.

-- Nature Reserve Prairie, Savannah & Wetlands
+- Nature Reserve Prairie, Savanna & Wetlands

 Key to the Park’s Master Plan was the re-establishment and preservation of the Park’s extensive natural areas.
 The ultimate goal is to create a nature corridor, or “Forest Park Nature Reserve,” to maximize the Park’s ecology and positive environmental impact, natural balance, educational opportunities, wildlife habitats and aesthetics.
 More on these areas coming soon.